alphagov-mirror/gsp/docs/gds-supported-platform/helm-chart-best-practices.md

 ### High Availability

-Replicas should be specified per application, rather than globaly so that they can we scaled individualy:
+Replicas should be specified per application, rather than globally so that they can we scaled individually:

 ```
 myApp: